-So, should job seekers put their address on a resume during the job application process?
+So, should job seekers put their addresses on a resume during the job application process?

 It’s justified to have reservations about including your full address on a resume, especially when avoiding biases.
 Plus, it’s an outdated practice that takes up valuable space.
 People use email and phones to communicate way more than traditional mail.

-Yet, you might want to check all the right boxes and get on the ATS’s good side.
+Yet, you might want to check all the right boxes to attract attention with your resume and get on the ATS’s good side.
 In some cases, it’s best to include an abridged version of your location in the form of City, State, and zip code.
 It gives away just the right amount of info!

-If you’re looking for more information on building a resume or answering difficult interview questions such as “Why should we hire you?” and “Why do you want to work here?” please continue to browse our site.
+If you’re looking for more information on building a resume, understanding how far back a resume should go or answering difficult interview questions such as “Why should we hire you?” and “Why do you want to work here?” please continue to browse our site.